BagelOrb/topic_analysis/README.md

 It might be worth revisiting this idea.

-## Term Frequency - Inverse Document Frquency
+## Term Frequency - Inverse Document Frequency
 The TF-IDF score can help in classifying documents, but it seems that it is not particularly well suited for tweets and better suited for longer documents such as articles.
-In longer articles it is more likely that terms will occur morre than once and that these terms are highly significant for the topic of the document, whereas in tweets most often words only appear once.
+In longer articles it is more likely that terms will occur more than once and that these terms are highly significant for the topic of the document, whereas in tweets most often words only appear once.
 The TF-IDF score of tweets is also dominated by the length of the tweet, since the frequency of terms is their occurrence divided by the total length of the document.

 A topic analysis technique based on TF-IDF might be interesting for the analysis of longer documents, but for short documents such as tweets the score does not constitute a meaningful indicator.

 ## Specificity and stop words
 When performing common topic analysis techniques on unprocessed data one will often find that needlessly much time is spent on meaningless words such as 'the' and 'to'.
 A common technique for dealing with this is filtering out those *stop words*.

 However, this approach only shifts the problem to the slightly less meaningless words.
 According to Zipf's law the frequency of usage of a word is inversely proportional to its rank.
 I submit that the meaningfulness of a word is also inversely proportional to its usage.
-The less a word is used to more specific it is, and therfore the more significant it is for defining a topic.
+The less a word is used to more specific it is, and therefore the more significant it is for defining a topic.

 One way of implementing this in our topic analysis methods is by weighing sample words or resulting topic words by their frequency $f$: